Projects running like clockwork — the dream of every project manager.

 If there are no ad hoc projects, the team’s obligation is to handle technical debt, which is a lower-priority task in this case.”

-Isn’t it great to bring an ad hoc task to an end?
-You can sit back in your chair and finally change that status field from “In progress” to “Done”.
+Isn’t it just great when you can finally change the ad hoc task status field from “In progress” to “Done”?
 You and your team did it, without causing imbalance in the ongoing project(s)!

 After investing so much effort into finishing the ad hoc project, marking the completion of it may have a restorative effect on the team.
 This tip is an important step in Timea’s team management: